 One of the most important national events in Ireland to promote science to the general public is National Science Week, held each November.

-The Chemistry Department hosts a number of events during Science Week which are aimed at students studying Leaving Certificate Chemistry, and to children and their families.
+The School of Chemistry hosts a number of events during Science Week which are aimed at students studying Leaving Certificate Chemistry, and to children and their families.

 Chemistry Instrumentation Tours